microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge08.md

 ## Success Criteria

 To complete this challenge successfully, you should be able to:
-- Verity that the exported raw FHIR data is persisted in the delta tables in the Bronze Datalake
+- Confirm that the raw FHIR data export is stored in the Bronze Datalake’s delta tables
-- Verified that the data in the Bronze Lakehouse has been flatten in preparation for standardized analytics through OMOP standards and persisted in Siver Lakehouse
+- Verify that the Bronze Lakehouse data has been flattened for standardized analytics through OMOP standards and is stored in the Silver Lakehouse
-- Verify that the prepared flatten data in the Silver Lakehouse is tranformed into OMOP Common Data Model (CDM) and persisted in the Gold Lakehouse
+- Check that the flattened data in the Silver Lakehouse has been transformed into the OMOP Common Data Model (CDM) and is stored in the Gold Lakehouse.

 ## Learning Resources